MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 > The adventure began in the quaint village of [[North Lodge]], a place where the simple rhythms of daily life are rarely disturbed.
 Yet, recently, the village has been plagued by strange and unsettling goblin attacks, disrupting the peace.
 >
-> The local alchemist, [[Lila the Herbalist]], suspecting that not all goblins are responsible for the violence, persuaded you to investigate further rather than resort to immediate violence against the [[Goblins]].
+> The local alchemist, [[Lila Willowhart]], suspecting that not all goblins are responsible for the violence, persuaded you to investigate further rather than resort to immediate violence against the [[Goblins]].
 >
 > Your journey took you into the Enchanted Glade, a mystical part of Eldoria Forest where reality and fantasy blur.
 Here, you encountered various wildlife, some friendly - others not so much; before finding some scout goblins.
 >